RafiulAlam98/Task-Management-UI/README.md

 6. **Review and Merge**: Your pull request will undergo review, and once approved, it will be merged into the main repository.

+6. **For Sample Login**: You can log in with the demo email as employee@gmail.com and password hello@123.

 ## Contact

-If you have questions or need assistance, please feel free to reach out to me at [mrafiul.alam7@gmail.com].
+If you have questions or need assistance, please feel free to contact me at [mrafiul.alam7@gmail.com].

 Thank you for using the Task Management App!
 We hope it enhances your organization and productivity.